notofonts/noto-docs/src/miniarticles/NotoSansDuployan.md

 # Noto Sans Duployan

-Noto Sans Duployan is a sans serif design for texts in the Duployan shorthand script.
+Noto Sans Duployan is a unmodulated (“sans serif”) design for texts in the Duployan shorthand script.

 Noto Sans Duployan contains 158 glyphs, and supports 154 characters from the Unicode block Duployan.